-(f.3) Financial assets or financial liabilities held for trading - trading activities or form part of a portfolio of financial instruments that are managed together, for which there is evidence of a recent pattern of short-term profit taking.
+The Group classifies financial assets or financial liabilities as held for trading when they have been purchased or issued primarily for short-term profit making through trading activities or form part of a portfolio of financial instruments that are managed together, for which there is evidence of a recent pattern of short-term profit taking.
 Held-for-trading assets and liabilities are recorded and measured in the consolidated statement of financial position at fair value.
 Changes in fair value are recognized in the statement of income.
 Interest income or expense and dividend are recorded in the statement of income according to the terms of the contract, or when the right to payment has been established.
 Included in this classification are debt securities, equities and short positions that have been acquired mainly for the purpose of selling them in the short term.